PeakSat/yamcs-instance/README.md

 ## Telecommanding

 This project defines a few example CCSDS telecommands.
-The structure of the TC packets complies with the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/232x0b4.pdf#page=69), consisting of a 5-byte tranfer frame primary header and optional 2-byte trailers.
+Yamcs won't be sending Frames to COMMS.
+It will continue to send the TC packets, the structure of which complies with the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/133x0b2e1.pdf#page=32) and the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard, consisting of a 6-byte primary header, a 5-byte secondary header and the data field.
+COMMS will, then, distribute these TCs into Frames.

 Telecommands can be sent through the "Commanding" section on YAMCS web interface.